 According to Deloitte, 83% of AI adopters have already achieved substantial (30%) or even moderate (53%) economic benefits from the AI projects.
-Besides, the more projects these organizations deploy, the higher their chances of realizing the benefits are.
+Besides, the more AI projects these organizations deploy, the higher their chances of realizing the benefits are.
 We know you want your AI project to succeed and improve your company’s position on the market.
 But how to join that 83% of happy organizations?
 Obviously, the number of deployed AI projects is not the only factor responsible for good results.
-You may complete ten or twenty projects, and still fail in terms of reaching economic benefits.
+You may complete ten or twenty AI projects, and still fail in terms of reaching economic benefits.

 To avoid such an unpleasant problem, we recommend you to start with PoC.
-PoC stands for proof of concept, and it is a prototype created to check the feasibility of the project and requirements to reaching the success.
+PoC stands for proof of concept, and it is a prototype created to check the feasibility of the AI project and requirements to reaching success.
 It can be very helpful, so keep reading to discover how to develop PoC and understand if your AI solution has a practical potential or not.

 The Role of PoC on AI projects

 You already know that the main mission of PoC is understanding if the AI projects is worth working on.
 However, such a definition is very broad, while PoC plays a very important role in machine learning and AI projects.
 So, here are a couple of things PoC enables you and your team to do:

 - Testing software, hardware and the methodologies which are going to be used during the AI project

 - Delivering more concrete and immediate value

 - Gaining essential experience, skills and confidence in working with artificial intelligence and machine learning